yiannisha/AmazonScrape-2.0/README.md

  * Product's Image URL

 ## How it Works
-AmazonScrape uses a bunch of simple python scripts to scrape data for every item in the specified Movers & Shakers category.
+AmazonScrape uses a scrapy backend to scrape data from product listings and product pages.
+AmazonScrape bypasses CAPTCHA-protected product pages by using User Agents when accessing them.
 The data is then written to a csv, json or jl (json lines) file.

 ## How to Setup